arusher999/Semester-Project---Advanced-Topics-in-CS/README.md

 8/30/24 - today we had some troubles getting everthing started so we didn't have as much time to work on things.
 We managed to make a garbage can and trash for the game.

 9/2/2024 - today we finished trash can functionality, now working on making the hand invisible when it grabs an object.

+9/3/2024 - today we finished grab functionality by making the hands turn invisible when holding objects for further immersiveness - video 3 complete.
+Began detailing the environment as well.